A lot happens to you when you’re drunk. For some folks, one symptom is excited-toddler-level hiccuping fits.

 While there’s not much direct research on the topic, an old 1984 research review suggested that alcohol and your guts generally don’t mix well.
 Even though the research isn’t recent, alcohol hasn’t got any better for your digestive system over time.

 Research shows that alcohol is a key factor in gastrointestinal cancers and other digestive conditions.
-This may have sweet f*ck-all to do with hiccups.
+This may have nothing to do with hiccups.
 But it does at least show that drinking makes unwanted stuff happen in your belly regions.

-Rising gas from an angry gut could cause hiccups.
+Rising gas from an angry stomach could cause hiccups.
 But there currently isn’t any research to prove this conclusively.

 Nobody knows.
 Science still isn’t even really clear on what causes nondrunk hiccups.